Three Important Questions:

 Over 90% of first-world people are low in both Vitamin D and magnesium.
 Raising both levels simultaneously will help both nutrients assimilate.

 Vitamin D is best received from UVB light, and magnesium is best received from supplements such as:

 - Magnesium threonate

-It’s incredibly easy to become deficient in Vitamin C without supplements, fruit, greens.
+It’s incredibly easy to become deficient in Vitamin C without seating lots of fruit and/or greens.